BrentFarris/TheLastValkyrie/docs/gameboy-assembler-and-debugger.md

 ---
-title: Game Boy Assembler & Debugger
+title: Game Boy Assembler & Emulator/Debugger
-description: So I wrote a Game Boy assembler and debugger to make it easier to debug
+description: So I wrote a Game Boy assembler and emulator/debugger to make it easier to debug
 tags: game-boy gameboy assembler assembly z80 debugger
 ---